Baz177/capstone_fraud_detection/README.md

 # Fraud Detection Application Setup and Usage Guide

-Fraud Detection Application Cloud Portal: https://capstone-fraud-detection.onrender.com
+Fraud Detection Application Cloud Portal: https://capstone-fraud-detection.onrender.com The application was designed with batch processing in mind.
+However on a slow day when one transaction needs to be verified the app can take this form: https://analyse-transaction.onrender.com/

-This document provides step-by-step instructions to install, build, and run a Flask-based web application designed to upload CSV transaction files, detect fraudulent transactions, and allow humans verification.
+This document provides step-by-step instructions to install, build, and run a Flask-based web application designed to upload CSV transaction files, detect fraudulent transactions, and allow human verification.
 The application consists of a home page for file uploads (index.html), a verification page for flagged transactions (verify.html), an error page for handling issues (error.html), and a consistent styling file (styles.css).

 ### Prequisites